avnet-iotconnect/iotc-dialog-da16k-sdk/doc/AT_COMMAND_SET.md

 The AT commands are not normally echo’d back to the user – send the “ATE” command to enable the commands to be echo’d so that they are visible when typed into e.g. the DA16200MOD EVK second terminal.

-## Certificate Setup
+## Notes on certificate setup

-Certificates are set using the standard mechanisms on the DA16200, see Page 50 of *User Manual, DA16200 DA16600 Host Interface and AT Command, UM-WI-003*.
+Certificates are set using the standard mechanisms on the DA16xxx.

-* Status

-  On command-line: `[/DA16200/NET] # cert status`

-* HTTP Certificate Root CA

-  On command-line: `[/DA16200/NET] # cert write ca2`

-  In Table 16: this is certificate 3.

-* MQTT Certificate Root CA

-  On command-line: `[/DA16200/NET] # cert write ca1`

-  In Table 16: this is certificate 0.

-* MQTT Device Certificate

-  On command-line: `[/DA16200/NET] # cert write cert1`

-  In Table 16: this is certificate 1.

-* MQTT Device Private Key

-  On command-line: `[/DA16200/NET] # cert write key1`

-  In Table 16: this is certificate 2.
+See the [Application Setup guide](SETUP_APP.md) for details.

 ## IoTConnect parameter setup
 ### Connection Type (Azure / AWS)